 Provided that any relevant approvals for granting the loan were obtained, there should not be any restrictions on enforcement by a foreign lender.

-A resident is not allowed to borrow in Ringgit from foreign lenders and a resident is allowed to borrow in a foreign currency up to MYR100 million equivalent in aggregate from foreign lenders.
-Approval from the Central Bank of Malaysia would be required if the borrowing exceeds the limit.
+A resident is not allowed to borrow in Ringgit from foreign lenders.
+A resident is allowed to borrow up to MYR100 million equivalent in aggregate in a foreign currency from foreign lenders.
+Approval from the Central Bank of Malaysia would be required if the amount borrowed exceeded the limit.

-Provided that it is within the above-mentioned limit and if applicable, the approval for borrowing from a foreign lender is obtained, the granting of security and obtaining guarantee would be allowed.
+Provided that it is within the above-mentioned limit and, if applicable, approval for borrowing from a foreign lender is obtained, the granting of security and obtaining a guarantee would be allowed.

-Generally, Malaysia is a foreign investment friendly jurisdiction.
-However, depending on the sector, there may be equity requirements which requires a minimum bumiputera (malay) shareholding.
+Generally, Malaysia is a foreign investment-friendly jurisdiction.
+However, depending on the sector, there may be equity requirements regarding a minimum Bumiputera (Malay) shareholding.

-There are no restrictions for non-residents to transfer profits, returns and divestment from investments in Malaysia abroad in all foreign currencies.
+There are no restrictions on non-residents transferring profits, returns and divestments from investments in Malaysia abroad in all foreign currencies.

-Offshore foreign currency accounts are permitted, provided that it is within the limit permitted by the Central Bank of Malaysia or otherwise approval from the Central Bank would be required.
+Offshore foreign currency accounts are permitted, provided that they are within the limit permitted by the Central Bank of Malaysia.
+Otherwise approval from the Central Bank would be required.

 Unless otherwise exempted, stamp duty would be payable on project documents.
 Where a power of attorney is granted, registration with the High Court of Malaya would be applicable.
-Depending on the type of project, a copy of the project document may be required to be submitted to the authorities, for example a copy of the power purchase agreement would be required to be provided to the Energy Commission of Malaysia.
+Depending on the type of project, a copy of the project document may need to be submitted to the authorities, for example, a copy of the power purchase agreement would need to be provided to the Energy Commission of Malaysia.

-Depending on the nature of the business and sector, as well as the type of natural resources, a licence may be required and there may be bumiputera equity requirements.
-Foreign ownership of land is subject to conditions under the National Land Code (2020) and the Guidelines On The Acquisition Of Properties by the Economic Planning Unit, Prime Minister's Department.
+Depending on the nature of the business and sector, as well as the type of natural resources, a licence may be required and there may be Bumiputera equity requirements.
+Foreign ownership of land is subject to conditions under the National Land Code (2020) and the Guidelines on the Acquisition of Properties by the Economic Planning Unit, Prime Minister’s Department.
 Construction work would also require development orders and planning permission from the local authorities.
-In the power generation industry, a generation licence would be required to be obtained from the Energy Commission of Malaysia.
+In the power generation industry, a generation licence from the Energy Commission of Malaysia would be required.

 Agent and trust concepts are recognised in Malaysia.
-We are not aware of other alternative structure in the project finance space.
+The authors are not aware of an alternative structure in the project finance space.

 Priority of security interest would largely depend on the timing of the creation as well as the lodgement of the security interest with the CCM in accordance with the CA and the land office.
 Subordination and priority may be contractually agreed and subject to there being a valid and enforceable subordination agreement, the arrangement will survive the insolvency of a borrower.

-Depending on the type of project, bumiputera equity requirements may be required.
+Depending on the type of project, there may be Bumiputera equity requirements.
 The typical form of a project company would be a private limited company.

 The CA provides for procedures in relation to company reorganisation.
 Various corporate rescue mechanisms are provided thereunder, including corporate voluntary arrangements, judicial management and schemes of arrangement.

-The secured creditors would rank ahead of the unsecured creditors in relation to the security created in their favour.
-Upon the security being exhausted, where there is still outstanding indebtedness, they would then rank pari passu with all other unsecured creditors in relation to any other assets of a company.
+Secured creditors would rank ahead of unsecured creditors in relation to the security created in their favour.
+Upon the security being exhausted, where there is still outstanding indebtedness, the secured creditors would then rank pari passu with all the unsecured creditors in relation to any other assets of a company.
 The shareholders would rank below all other creditors and the preference shareholders would rank ahead of the ordinary shareholders.

-Under Section 528 of the Companies Act 2016, every act or transfer, mortgage, delivery of goods, payment or other act relating to property made by or against the company which is unable to pay its debts as the debts become due in favour of any creditor, is considered fraudulent and void if the company is presented with a winding up petition within six months from the date of that act, transfer, delivery or payment, unless the act, transfer, delivery or payment is in favour of any person dealing for valuable consideration and without any actual notice of the contravention.
+Under Section 528 of the CA, every act or transfer, mortgage, delivery of goods, payment or other act relating to property made by or against the company which is unable to pay its debts as the debts become due in favour of any creditor, is considered fraudulent and void if the company is presented with a winding-up petition within six months from the date of that act, transfer, delivery or payment, unless the act, transfer, delivery or payment is in favour of any person dealing for valuable consideration and without any actual notice of the contravention.

-Upon the insolvency of the borrower, security provider or guarantor, the claim against any security provided would rank ahead of any unsecured creditor and a claim under a guarantee would be an unsecured claim and rank pari passu with all other unsecured creditors.
+Upon the insolvency of the borrower, security provider or guarantor, the claim against any security provided would rank ahead of any unsecured creditor, and a claim under a guarantee would be an unsecured claim and would rank pari passu with all other unsecured creditors.

 There is no applicable information in this jurisdiction.

-Proceeds from insurance policies over project assets are payable to foreign creditors, provided that if any borrowing from foreign creditors exceeds the prudential limit allowable by the Central Bank of Malaysia, the requisite approval for the borrowing is obtained.
+Proceeds from insurance policies over project assets are payable to foreign creditors, provided that, if any borrowing from foreign creditors exceeds the prudential limit allowed by the Central Bank of Malaysia, the requisite approval for the borrowing is obtained.

-We are not aware of any other taxes, duties, charges or tax considerations are relevant to lenders making loans to entities incorporated other than income tax and withholding tax.
+The authors are not aware of any other taxes, duties, charges or tax considerations relevant to lenders making loans to incorporated entities, other than income tax and withholding tax.

-Typically, the project agreements would be governed by Malaysian law unless a foreign party is involved and requests another governing law, which in most cases is English law.
+Project agreements are typically governed by Malaysian law, unless a foreign party is involved and requests another governing law, which in most cases will be English law.
 It is the parties’ commercial decision to agree on the same.

-Typically, Malaysian law is used for financing agreements.
-However, when non-Malaysian assets are involved, the security documents may be governed by the relevant laws where the assets are situated.
+Malaysian law is typically used for financing agreements.
+However, where non-Malaysian assets are involved, the security documents may be governed by the relevant laws where the assets are situated.

-Typically, land matters, energy resources and corporate are governed by domestic law.
+Land matters, energy resources and corporate matters are typically governed by domestic law.

 Level 25 Menara Etiqa